BocD-210/Cluster-Display-System/docs/Porting GUI HMI to RaspPi4.md

 source oe-init-build-env
 bitbake core-image-sato
 ```
-when it completed, you can flash this image to your SD Card and start your device to check GUI QT/QML
+When it completed, you can flash this image to your SD Card and start your device to check GUI QT/QML

-**Notes:** Make sure /dev/sdb is your correct memory card device!
+**Notes:** Make sure /dev/sdb is your correct memory card device when you Flash image!